iterative/dvc.org/content/docs/command-reference/metrics/show.md

   the workspace.
 Note that both options can be combined, for example using the `-aT` flag.

-- `--all-commits` - same as `-a` or `-T` above, but applies to _all_ Git commits as well as the workspace.
+- `--all-commits` - same as `-a` or `-T` above, but applies to _all_ your Git commits as well as the workspace.
 This prints metrics in the entire commit history of the project.

 - `--show-json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.